bengras/goboek.nl/content/blog/010_rtems_beagle.md

 The RSB has bsets you can choose from which are a set of tools with all needed dependencies.
 There is a toolchain bset for instance.
 I added a beagle bset which contains the toolchain and all other utilities and software we need.

+Check you have the dependencies the RSB itself depends on.
+Go to the [RTEMS Source Builder Host Setups](http://www.rtems.org/ftp/pub/rtems/people/chrisj/source-builder/source-builder.html#_host_setups) section and look for your OS.
+I've tested this on Ubuntu and FreeBSD and it doesn't quite go out-of-the-box otherwise.

 Now fetch the RSB.

         % git clone -b beagle https://github.com/bengras/rtems-source-builder.git